r4ngga/my-recommendation-manhwa-withVueJS/README.md

+# ATTENTION

 # manhwa

-this repository implementation from my example fake API, there are my-recommendation-manhwa. and then i create this repository with Vue.js
+this repository implementation from my example fake API, there are my-recommendation-manhwa. and then i create this repository with Vue.js. you can see my repo the name my-recommendation-manhwa, or access this https://github.com/r4ngga/my-recommendation-manhwa hopefully this repository could help you for learn simply implementation Vue Js With API i think my repo have bug, or trouble, i'm so sorry about that see you later

 ## Project setup
 ```